-By now you’ve probably realised that where you stay in Florida can have a significant impact on how much spending money you need.
+However, accommodation is still worth mentioning as where you stay in Orlando can have a significant impact on how much spending money you need.

-- How much money you spend on gas
+- How much money you will spend on gas

-- How much money you pay for parking
+- How much money you will pay for parking

 - Whether you’ll be able to get a shuttle to the theme park